Israel national bobsleigh team: Skeleton team

 Israel has competed in the Skeleton World Championships in 2011, 2012, 2016, 2017 and 2019.

 Skeleton alumni include Omri Geva and Aliyah Snyder.

-On December 2, 2011, Chalupski earned Israel's first ever medal in Skeleton, finishing in fifth place at the Americas Cup race in Lake Placid, NY.
+On December 2, 2011, Chalupski earned Israel's first ever medal in Skeleton, finishing in fifth place at the Americas Cup race in Lake Placid.
 Chalupski is also the first skeleton athlete to represent Israel in the World Cup.

 In the 2017/2018 season Israel won 3 sliding medals.
-Joel Seligstein took a 5th place medal at the North Americas cup race in Calgary, Canada, and Adam (AJ) Edelman took home 2 fifth place medals at the two North Americas Cup races in Lake Placid, NY to secure an Olympic berth.
+Joel Seligstein took a 5th place medal at the North Americas cup race in Calgary, Canada, and Adam (AJ) Edelman took home 2 fifth place medals at the two North Americas Cup races in Lake Placid to secure an Olympic berth.

 Olympic Games

-Israel qualified for the 2018 Olympic Games in Pyeongchang, Korea, and was represented by national champion Adam (AJ) Edelman.
+Israel qualified for the 2018 Winter Olympics in Pyeongchang, Korea, and was represented by national champion Adam Edelman.

+The team qualified again for the 2026 Winter Olympics, but it was disqualified after the Israeli Olympic Committee withdrew the team.
+One athlete had claimed to be ill, a claim supported by a medical check and signed affidavit, to allow a substitute to complete in his place.
+It was later revealed that the athlete had falsely claimed to be sick.
+As substitutions are only permitted for legitimate illness or injury under Olympic rules, the Israeli Olympic Committee barred the team from competing further.

 Organizational structure

 The Federation President is David Greaves, and the Secretary General is Dov 'Dubi' Shlenger.